bradmont/OpenMPD/README.md

 License
 -------
-OpenMPD is licensed under the Gnu GPL v2.0 (or later, at your option).
+OpenMPD is licensed under the Gnu GPL version 3.
 See LICENSE.txt for details.
-This may be changed to GPL3 in the near future.

 Depends
 -------